uelichueli/swiyu-admin-ch.github.io/_pages/open-source-components.md

 ![Component Overview](https://github.com/swiyu-admin-ch/swiyu-admin-ch.github.io/blob/main/assets/images/trust-infrastructure.png)

-## Development Process

-- **Community Development**: Core libraries and shared components are developed openly with the community, with ongoing updates.

-- **Internal Development**: Specific apps, registries, and components are developed privately and released publicly after each sprint.
-The published code can therefore only be a snapshot of the current development and not a thoroughly tested version.

-Public Beta is a critical milestone on the path to the final e-ID and its trust infrastructure, laying the groundwork for the productive environments that will follow.
-We welcome contributions from the community in a variety of forms.
-Please refer to contributing.md in the respective repository for further information.

-# How to use the Public Beta
+# How to use the Public Beta components

 The onboarding process for the base- and trust-registry and other use cases are documented in the [Cookbook](https://swiyu-admin-ch.github.io/cookbooks/) section.

 # Specifications

 We integrate various technologies in the Swiss infrastructure.
 You can view the supported specifications and the integrated versions in the ["Interoperability Profile"](https://swiyu-admin-ch.github.io/swiss-profile/)

 # Link to the repositories
-The project consists of multiple repositories for each component.
+The project consists of multiple code repositories for each component.

 - Base Registry
   - [Authoring Service](https://github.com/e-id-admin/eidch-registry-base-authoring)